wagnojunior/beamprofiler/docs/usage.rst

       fileName = 'lab_beam.xls'

-   We can now move on set a few user-defined values.
+   We can now move on and set a few user-defined values.

 3. **Set the user-defined values**